shapesmusic/Shapes-Basics-Draft/notes.md

 Add two more notes to recognize in a tonescape.

-**Location**

 **References**

 - 2023_Spring 1_13_15_tonescapes intro

 **Notes**

-- 15 (tensions): anchor, 2 higher, 2 lower
-  - tonescapes_2 anchor, 1, 2 higher/lower
-  - doesn't seem necessary to include the tonescape alone for this one.

 - maybe can't say that the anchor is the lowest, highest, and middle note of the tonescape yet, or that there are three of the anchor and two of every other note, because octave equivalence doesn't happen until lesson 17.
   - but then, i also talk about the notes disappearing one by one at the end of the tonescape.
 And it's not as though we won't have already played on multi-octave keyboards for a while by this point... so I'll leave it in there and see what happens.